The King and Queen’s Church Ka Hale Pule a Na Moʻi, ʻo Kamehameha ʻEha laua ʻo Kaleleonalani

 The Hawaiian language was reintroduced at the Ka ‘Eukalikia Hemolele (Hawaiian Eucharist) in the late 1980s.
 Elements of the Hawaiian worship traditions have been incorporated into the Choral Eucharist.

 Ka Pule a Ka Haku

 The Lord’s Prayer

-In the Hawaiian tradition, the presence of the kahili, feather standards in the royal colors of red and yellow, signified that the ali‘i (royalty) were in attendance.
-Two kahili stand at the front of the Cathedral, serving as physical reminders of the royal patrons who we continue to honor to this day.
+In Hawaiian tradition, kāhili feather standards in the royal colors of red and yellow signified that the ali‘i (royalty) were in attendance.
+Today, kāhili at the Cathedral remind all of the royal patrons we continue to honor.